normit581/cits3200-proj/README.md

 # Project Overview

-1. Objective:
+Objective:

 Develop a Document Matcher tool that automates the process of comparing rsid codes in Microsoft Word documents to identify potential instances of cheating or collusion in an academic setting.

 Scope:
-    • Develop a backend for extracting and comparing rsid codes from Word documents.
+1. Develop a backend for extracting and comparing rsid codes from Word documents.
-    • Develop a frontend interface for users to upload and view document comparisons.
+2. Develop a frontend interface for users to upload and view document comparisons.
-    • Ensure data privacy and security compliance.
+3. Ensure data privacy and security compliance.
-    • Provide thorough documentation and user manuals.
+4. Provide thorough documentation and user manuals.

 Deliverables:
-    • Functional prototype by the end of the first sprint.
+1. Functional prototype by the end of the first sprint.
-    • Fully operational tool by the end of the third sprint.
+2. Fully operational tool by the end of the third sprint.
-    • User manuals and technical documentation.
+3. User manuals and technical documentation.
-    • Regular progress reports.
+4. Regular progress reports.